 1. A random intercept for paper and cohort within paper was necessary, but not for type of analysis or complexity of model.

-2. There is a statistically significant relationship between thyroid test and a paper's conclusions at the 5% significance level.
+2. There was a statistically significant relationship betweenthe predictor, type of thyroid test, and a paper's conclusions at the 5% significance level.

 3. Thyroid hormones were significantly more likely than TSH to have a positive association with a clinical parameter.
 (Figure 2)

-4. System, number of subjects, and number of covariates are not significant predictors are the significance of a paper's result.
+4. The other chosen predictors,system, number of subjects, and number of covariates were not significant predictors are the significance of a paper's result.
 As the number of subjects increased the superior correlations with thyroid hormones became more apparent (Figure 3)

-5. The significant difference between thyroid hormones and TSH as predictors of disease state in the papers was also replicated when only a randomly selected representative result was used.
+5. The significant difference between thyroid hormones and TSH as predictors of clinical parametersin the papers was also replicated when only a randomly selected representative result was used.

 DISCUSSION